meganmrichardson/musick/README.md

 # musick
-A music app written in CSSI
+This is a music app written in CSSI.
+It runs on *Google App Engine* and keeps track of:
+  * songs
+  * artists
+  * albums